jafreedman12/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 This dataset uses the Standardized Precipitation Index to measure annual drought exposure across the globe.
 The Standardized Precipitation Index draws on data from a “global monthly gridded precipitation dataset” from the University of East Anglia’s Climatic Research Unit, and was modeled in GIS using methodology from Brad Lyon at Columbia University.
 The dataset draws on 2010 population information from the LandScanTM Global Population Database at the Oak Ridge National Laboratory.
 Drought exposure is reported as the expected average annual (2010) population exposed.
 The data were compiled by UNEP/GRID-Europe for the Global Assessment Report on Risk Reduction (GAR).
 The data use the WGS 1984 datum, span the years 1980-2001, and are reported in raster format with spatial resolution 1/24 degree x 1/24 degree.

 ### Analytical Specification
 The original study was conducted using ArcGIS and STATA, but does not state which versions of these software were used.
-The replication study will use R.
+The reproduction study will use R.

 ## Materials and Procedure
 ### ADAPTIVE CAPACITY WORKFLOW [ASSETS & ACCESS]
 1. Bring in DHS Data [Households Level] (vector)
 2. Bring in TA (Traditional Authority boundaries) and LHZ (livelihood zones) data